cogdog/subreddit-link-maker/README.md

 With this tool, you create your own browser bookmarklet, a link you add to your browser tool bar, that will let you add links to any subreddit you want to contribute to.

 ## Making Your Own Bookmarklet
-First, to the Generator at http://cogdog.github.io/subreddit-link-maker/
+First, go to the Generator at http://cogdog.github.io/subreddit-link-maker/

-In the forst form field, you need to enter the name of the subreddit you want to use.
+In the first form field, you need to enter the name of the subreddit you want to use.
 In the example below, it will add to the subreddit at https://www.reddit.com/r/ds106 so I enter `ds106`.

 ![](assets/images/subreddit-link-maker.jpg "Subreddit Link Maker")